NerTzhuLz/PhoenixBot/README.md

     * Doesn't ping anyone - just displays names
     * Lists full squads
     * Does not list closed squads
+* MySquads - Lists the squads you are waiting on
+    * Sections for "Subbed squads", "Hosted squads" and "Full squads"

 User-level commands (Recruiting channel):
 * Create